 In history during the warfare, metal has been the preferred material for armor.
-In fact, the U.S. army used a standard steel helmet up until the early 1980’s.
-But now so many developments have been made in the helmet technology due to changing requirements of military.
-Now they have been designed with the protection, performance and comfort.
+In fact, the U.S. Army used a standard steel helmet up until the early 1980s.
+But now so many developments have been made in the helmet technology due to changing requirements of the military.
+Now they have been designed with the protection, performance, and comfort.

-The modernization in latest trends of military helmets for the future soldier necessities like lighter weight, comfort and compatibility with advanced communication equipments have been widely adopted by many of the countries.
+The modernization in latest trends of military helmets for the future soldier necessities like lighter weight, comfort, and compatibility with advanced communication equipment have been widely adopted by many of the countries.
 In this development PASGT (Personal Armor System Ground Troops) style has been mostly preferred by the troops and military as it meets to the requirement for a more protective helmet.

 The fundamental characteristics of MILITARY PASGT HELMET are lightweight and high ballistic performance and these are vital to militaries everywhere.
-Military helmet offers a definitive approach in these important areas of performance.
+The military helmet offers a definitive approach in these important areas of performance.